 Unemployment insurance is part of the compulsory social insurance system in Austria.
-It is administered by the Austrian Employment Service supervised by the Ministry of Labour, Social Affairs, Health and Consumer Protection.
+It is administered by the Public Employment Service Austria (AMS) supervised by the Ministry of Labour, Social Affairs, Health and Consumer Protection.

 Unemployment benefits consist of a basic sum, family supplement and various supplementary benefits.
 While in receipt of unemployment benefits you and your family members continue to be covered by health insurance.